kiddiRU/Verk1_H1/designDocument/sketch.md

 - When a team is created it is assigned to a club
 - Anyone can see clubs
 - Organizer can modify the time of a tournament before it has started
-- Organizer can cancel a tournament
+- Organizer can delete a tournament before it has been published
 - Switch captain
 - Players can be in more than 1 team
 - Player handle should be the length of 3-12
+- Tournaments can have 16 or more teams
 ### C
 - Edit archive (like removing invalid tournaments)
 - Change team name